Code-Institute-Submissions/Milestone-project-2-Code-Institute/README.md

 Rock Paper Scissors Lizard Spock originaly game rules was established from Sam Kass and Karen Bryla, but game become globally famous with Big Bang Theory show.
 So this project is like tribute to that show.
+After button start is pressed game will start and players will enter their names and proceed with game.
+After player 1 press his choice than player 2 also needs to press his choice and we will se results.
+Hame does not have end, player can play it indefinitely.

 ## Structure

 Game is made from main html page.
-On that page there is
+Main color on page eye resting cornsilk, with green button and black ubuntu font.
+On bottom of page there is icon that opens new window with youtube link.
+ Visible elements on  page:
 * game title
 * start button
 * main image ( which is also graphical representation of game rules)